Delta Fox

 Delta Fox is a 1979 American film from Beverly and Ferd Sebastian.
 The movie was made for cable.

 In 1999, when Ferd Sebastian was asked by the online publication Mondo Stumpo (reposted November 25, 2007) how was he able to make action films like Delta Fox on ultra-low budgets with top actors, he stated, "We just used very small crews and [again] we do so much of the work ourselves.
 Also Beverly is the best producer and scheduler I have ever seen."

 Premise

-A woman falls in love with a hitman.
+Former Mafia bagman Delta Fox (Richard Lynch) is released from prison to help a government official (John Ireland) try to bring down a crooked tax lawyer (Stuart Whitman), but soon a hit is placed on him.
+During his escape, Fox kidnaps a young woman (Priscilla Barnes) who helps him get out of Florida and back to San Francisco.